JudyVue/scorecard-challenge/README.md

 * Type `npm run test` to run the provided tests (`text-reader.test.js` and `utils.test.js`)
   * You should see 2 test suites with a total of **13 passing tests**.
   * If you wish to run one testing suite (i.e. one test file), you may type `npm run test <name of specific test file>`, e.g. `npm run test text-reader.test` (the `.js` extension does not need to be included).
-* When in your test environment, the CLI tool will look into the `src/__test__/mock-assets` directory for the text file to parse insated of reading command line arguments.
+* When in your test environment, the CLI tool will look into the `src/__test__/mock-assets` directory for the text file to parse instead of reading command line arguments.
 It is currently testing a file called `test-input.txt`.
 * If you wish run tests on a different test asset:
   * Add a new text file into `src/__test__/mock-assets`, which matches the specified format previously mentioned above.
   * Go to `__test__/text-reader.test.js` and go to `Line 5`.
 Change the `mockText` variable to the name of the new text file you added.